TomShacham/http4js/README.md

 #### To do

 - document
-  - uri api
-  - unit testing with routing.match
+  - unit testing with routing.serve
   - approval testing and fakes
   - using express / koa backends
 - write a tutorial to complement docs